WyattGwyon/data-pipeline/README.md

 For our exploratory steps with the dataset read the jupyter notebook **data-pipeline-data_set.ipynb**.

-For a look at our scraping process open jupyter
+For a look at our scraping process open jupyter **data-pipeline-enrichment.ipynb**.